 At the same time, increasing numbers of artists are working as artists in other settings, as more sectors are recognizing the value artists can add to their work.
 This includes schools and afterschool programs, community centers, hospitals and religious organizations, city agencies, cognitive science labs, technology companies, senior centers, veterans’ facilities, and a wide variety of other industries and locales.

-To reflect and support art-making and community-building, Round 3 grantmaking will have the specific focus of audience engagement and community development as they relate to theatre for young and multigenerational audiences.
-This round seeks to inspire and challenge theatres to develop meaningful partnerships and artistic work in an effort to better understand and fuel the apparent growth trend in attendance at events for young and multigenerational audiences.
+To reflect and support art-making and community-building, Round 3 grantmaking will have the specific focus of audience engagement and community development as they relate to theatre for youth and multigenerational audiences.
+This round seeks to inspire and challenge theatres to develop meaningful partnerships and artistic work in an effort to better understand and fuel the apparent growth trend in attendance at events for youth and multigenerational audiences.
 This round also encourages applicants to consider the benefits of cross-cultural, cross-sector and/or cross-discipline ways of making theatre.

 Audience (R)Evolution will provide support in two categories:

 Exploration Grants of up to $5,000 will allow teams of TCG Member Theatre staff and/or community stakeholders to observe effective audience engagement and/or community development programs or consult with professionals who can advise on strategies to deepen relationships with communities served by the theatre.
-Grant activities will focus on peer-to-peer and field-wide learning as they relate to theatre for young and multigenerational audiences.
+Grant activities will focus on peer-to-peer and field-wide learning as they relate to theatre for youth and multigenerational audiences.
 The program also encourages applicants to consider the benefits of cross-cultural, cross-sector and/or cross-discipline ways of theatre-making.
 These grants are intended to serve as a catalyst for deeper field-wide relationships between Applicant Theatres and those being observed.

 Audience (R)Evolution embraces diversity across the board, including theatre size, mission, aesthetic, geographic location and communities served.
 At the core, this program supports risk-taking, reflection, experimentation, and collective action towards implementing new engagement strategies which will help theatres sustain and grow attendance and demand.